Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 Anna Seastrand, Assistant Professor of Art History, University of Minnesota

-This symposium is co-sponsored by the Committee on Southern Asian Studies (COSAS), the Department of Art History, the Department of Cinema and Media Studies, and the Department of Music at the University of Chicago.
+This symposium was co-sponsored by the Committee on Southern Asian Studies (COSAS), the Department of Art History, the Department of Cinema and Media Studies, and the Department of Music at the University of Chicago.